 The IBIS rice program has implemented at in two main locations in Ratanakikiri.
 Lomphat Wildlife Sanctuary kick started the project from October 2020 under the support of Birdlife International Cambodia International and currently supports by USAID Morodok Baitang .
 The second zone is Veun Sai-Siem Pang National Park which started in March 2021 under the support by Conservation International (CI).
 The two zone were chosen in the aim to preserve the natural resource in the sanctuary and supporting livelihood in the community.

 Veun Sai-Siem Pang National Park is a home to some of the last populations of giant ibis, sun bears and clouded leopards, golden cat, and pygmy loris are also present in the park and surrounding areas.
 Veun Sai-Siem Pang National Park is also essential to local people, it provides food, fuelwood, medicinal plants and fresh water, and it supports the economy through ecotourism, agriculture and freshwater fishing.
 Veun Sai-Siem Pang National Park is located in the north of Cambodia and straddles both Stung Treng and Ratanakiri provinces.
-The national park is also famously home to some of the most stunning natural scenery in the Kingdom, with guests able to explore the forests at their own leisure, as well as swim in waterfalls among other activities only the countryside can offer.
+The national park is also famously home to some of the most stunning natural scenery in the Kingdom, with guests able to explore the forests at their own leisure, as well as swim in waterfalls among other activities only the countryside can offer, below is the data of 2022:

 Prey Preah Roka and